dfelinto/blender-manual/manual/render/cameras.rst

             To build a proxy, the :ref:`Movie Clip Editor Proxy settings <bpy.types.MovieClipProxy>` have to be used.
             Otherwise the proxy settings here have no effect.

+Color Space
+   The color space the image or video file uses within Blender.

 Opacity
    Controls the transparency of the background image.

 Depth
    Choose whether the image is shown behind all objects, or in front of everything.

 Frame Method
    Controls how the image is placed in the camera view.

-   Stretch
-      Forces the image dimensions to match the camera bounds (may alter the aspect ratio).
+   :Stretch: Forces the image dimensions to match the camera bounds (may alter the aspect ratio).
-   Fit
-      Scales the image down to fit inside the camera view without altering the aspect ratio.
+   :Fit: Scales the image down to fit inside the camera view without altering the aspect ratio.
-   Crop
+   :Crop:
       Scales the image up so that it fills the entire camera view, but without altering the aspect ratio (some of the image will be cropped).

-Offset X/Y
+Offset X, Y
    Positions the background image using these offsets.

    In orthographic views, this is measured in the normal scene units.
    In the camera view, this is measured relative to the camera bounds (0.1 will offset it by 10% of the view width/height).

 Rotation
    Rotates the image around its center.

 Scale
    Scales the image up or down from its center.

 Flip
    X
       Swaps the image around, such that the left side is now on the right, and the right now on the left.